 Authorized Pick-Up Person Cards

 During this time our staff will be available to guide and assist you with a smooth and quick departure.
 Please have your “Authorized Pick-up Person Card” out and visible for our staff to see when you arrive.
 A few days before your session, you will receive two “Authorized Pick-up Person” cards in the mail.
 For the security of all our campers, please be prepared to show this card upon request whenever you or someone else comes to pick up your child/children.
-If you did not receive cards by the Saturday before your session or if you need additional cards, please stop by the info table on Monday morning!
+If you did not receive cards by the Saturday before your session or if you need additional cards, please ask a director on Monday morning!

 Quick Pick-up – Our staff members will be there to assist you and to get your child for you.
 When using the quick pick-up lane, please stay in your vehicle and pull all the way forward.
 Your child’s name will be called out and a staff member will walk them to your car.